vitalikulsha/UpSkill_Lab1_JavaBasics/Git/solution.rst

 2. We create a new module and call it "Git":

 <h2>
+   2. We create a new module and call it "Git":
    <img src="img/step3.jpg" align="left" width="800">
    <img src="img/step4.jpg" align="left" width="800">
 </h2>